ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 ### Manipulate GeoModelEntities
 This part is dedicated to GeoModel toplogical Entities [see GeoModel](/features/geomodel).
-It shows how to access and manipulate geometrical and geological enties either by their global index or their adjacency relationshis.
+It shows how to access and manipulate geometrical and geological enties either by their global index or their adjacency relationships.

 #### GeoModelMeshEntities
 This example shows how to iterates on geometrical enties that define the boundary representation of the model.